St. Louis Planned Parenthood President Yamelsie Rodriguez to step down

 Rodriguez has led the regional organization since 2019 and has guided its efforts as access to abortion dwindled and then ended in Missouri.

-“Missouri has been such a great school and an incubator for bold and innovative approaches to provide, protect and expand access to sexual and reproductive health care,” she said.
+“We have endured countless attacks — on health care, Planned Parenthood, democracy, and our patients, Rodriguez said in a statement.
+“While I know any CEO departure conjures feelings of uncertainty and instability, rest assured in knowing that I have absolute confidence in the senior leadership team to continue to lead the organization.
+I would not have made the decision to leave were that not true."

-Rodriguez did not give a reason for her departure or elaborate on her plans but said she would “continue to be in a prominent leadership role with the Planned Parenthood ecosystem.”
+Rodriguez did not give a reason for her departure.
 The organization’s general counsel, Richard Muniz, will serve as CEO until Planned Parenthood chooses a permanent replacement.

 “We are incredibly thankful to have had Yamelsie’s leadership over the last five years,” board President Sheila Greenbaum said in a press release.
 “Under her leadership, we’ve grown stronger than ever, with more patients and supporters than ever before in our history.
 We are poised to move from strength to strength.”

-Rodriguez took the job as Planned Parenthood was in a court battle against Missouri health officials, who had declined to renew the license for what was then the state’s last standing abortion provider.
-A state board eventually ruled that the state was wrong to deny the renewal and the clinic could stay open.

-“I reflect on just being ready and prepared and seeing how Missouri was just chipping away what little access was left for abortion in the state,” Rodriguez said.
-“And our goal then, and our goal now, was to always have a backup plan.”

-During Rodriguez’s tenure, Planned Parenthood completed the organization’s new facility in Fairview Heights, an accomplishment she called “her biggest dream.”
+During Rodriguez’s tenure, Planned Parenthood completed the organization’s new facility in Fairview Heights.
 Leaders built the Metro East clinic to serve more patients, including those seeking abortions, as Missouri's lawmakers further restricted abortion rights in the state.

 Missouri banned the procedure after the U.S. Supreme Court in 2022 struck down Roe v.
 Wade, the landmark ruling that legalized abortion for more than a half-century.
 Since the decision, demand for procedures at the Metro East clinic has increased, and Planned Parenthood extended its hours to accommodate the surge in patients coming from Missouri and other states that outlawed abortions.